koenrane/KR-new-site/content/steering-gpt-2-xl-by-adding-an-activation-vector.md

 If I'm interested in whether the pre-layer-6 residual streams contain a feature representing "love", I can train a linear probe to predict whether e.g. the model is about to output a "loving" next token.
 If the probe can predict this really well, that's evidence for the model linearly representing a "love"-related feature.

-But there are several problems with this approach.
+This approach has problems.
 First, just because this information can be _linearly predicted_, doesn't mean the model actually _uses_ some love-related linear feature when computing next tokens.
 Second, the probe could be picking up spurious correlations.
 Third, we need to find some training signal for the probe (like "is the next token 'loving'?").
 This isn't impossible, but it's cumbersome.

 We think that activation additions give stronger evidence of feature linearity.
 Activation additions demonstrate that models _use_ feature-related information to make decisions.
 Add in a "Love" − "Hate" steering vector, and get more love-related completions.
 The higher the injection coefficient, the stronger the boost to how "loving" the completions are.
 In the examined situations, this activation direction is _in fact responsible_ for steering the rest of the model to output more loving completions.